animikhaich/Python-Google-Translate/README.md

   4. Breate in.... breathe out.... :)

 # Future plans
   A GUI version is on the way.
-Please have patience....
   Contributions are always welcome :)